redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 })
 ```

-Now, anywhere `context` is used such as in services or when using `hasRole()` or `isAuthenticated()` from your `lib/auth`, the global context will have the `currentUser` set and will be able to verify the authentication state or if the user has required roles.
+Now anywhere `context` is used, such as in services or when using `hasRole()` or `isAuthenticated()` from your `auth` lib, `currentUser` will be set and `requireAuth`-related functions will be able to verify the authentication state or if the user has the required roles.

-In short, you can now use the any of your `auth` functions like `isAuthenticated()` or `hasRole()` or `requireAuth()` in your function -- or in your services.
+In short, you can now use the any of your auth functions like `isAuthenticated()`, `hasRole()`, or `requireAuth()` in your serverless function.

-> It is important to note that if you intend to implement a feature that requires user authentication, then using GraphQL, auth directives and services is the preferred approach.
+> It's important to note that if you intend to implement a feature that requires user authentication, then using GraphQL, auth directives, and services is the preferred approach.

 #### Using your Authenticated Serverless Function